 5-HTP is often recommended to increase serotonin, but it’s not our top choice.

-A review of over 100 studies on 5-HTP concluded that there is still no good evidence that it alleviates depression.
-(15)
+A review of over 100 studies on 5-HTP concluded that there is still no real evidence that it alleviates depression.
+(12)

-It’s not intended for long-term use and should never be taken with antidepressants, sedatives, or natural remedies that can increase serotonin like kava, valerian, SAM-e or St. John’s wort.
-(16)
+But even more important is that it’s not intended for long-term use and should never be taken with antidepressants, sedatives, or natural remedies that can increase serotonin such as kava, valerian, SAM-e or St. John’s wort.
+(13)

-When taken together, these substances can lead to potentially serious serotonin syndrome.
+When taken together, these substances can lead to a potentially serious condition called serotonin syndrome.

 It provides the drive and focus you need to do what needs to be done.

-Dopamine has another important role as the brain chemical in charge of the body’s pleasure-reward system.
+Dopamine has another important role as the brain chemical in charge of the brain’s pleasure-reward system.

 If you’ve lost your zest for life or find yourself engaging in self-destructive behaviors to feel good, your dopamine level may be low.

-Dopamine deficiency can manifest as a lethargic and apathetic form of depression unlike the anxiety-ridden depression usually linked to low serotonin.
-(19)
+Dopamine deficiency can manifest as a lethargic and apathetic form of depression unlike the anxiety-ridden depression linked to low serotonin.
+(16)

 The Best and Worst Ways to Increase Dopamine